refactorinqq/Emoticons/README.md

 A: No. It's gonna stay 1.12.2 (and 1.8.9) only.

 **Q: I'm using 1.8.9 version and it says something about "mclib"?**
-A: You need to install [McLib for 1.8.9](https://www.curseforge.com/minecraft/mc-mods/mchorses-mclib/files/3102750) so it would work.
+A: You have fucked up.

 **Q: I'm playing with my friends on the server, and why I can't see them emote, or they can't see me emote?**
 A: In order to see other people emote, the server must also install the mod.
 No mod on the server, no people emoting.